 Sandra M. Gustafson is Professor of English, Concurrent Professor of American Studies, and Faculty Fellow at the Kroc Institute of International Peace Studies at the University of Notre Dame.
 Her most recent book is Imagining Deliberative Democracy in the Early American Republic.

 Matthew Pratt Guterl is Professor of Africana Studies and American Studies at Brown University.
-He is the author of American Mediterranean: Southern Slaveholders in the Age of Emancipation and, more recently, Josephine Baker and the Rainbow Tribe.
+He is the author of American Mediterranean: Southern Slaveholders in the Age of Emancipation.

 Scott Herring is Associate Professor of English at Indiana University-Bloomington.
 He is the author of three books: Queering the Underworld, Another Country, and The Hoarders.

-Elizabeth Hutchinson is Associate Professor of Art History at Barnard College of Columbia University.
-She is the author of The Indian Craze: Primitivism, Modernism, and Transculturation in American Art, 1890–1915.
+Elizabeth Hutchinson is Tow Associate Professor of Art History at Barnard College, Columbia University.
+She is the author of The Indian Craze: Primitivism, Modernism, and Transculturation in American Art, 1890-1915 and “Conjuring in Fog: Eadweard Muybridge at Point Reyes.”

-Janet R. Jakobsen is Ann Whitney Olin Professor of Women’s Gender and Sexuality Studies and Director of the Center for Research on Women at Barnard College.
-She is the author of Working Alliances and the Politics of Difference: Diversity and Feminist Ethics and coeditor of Love the Sin: Sexual Regulation and the Limits of Religious Tolerance as well as of Secularisms and Interventions: Academics and Activists Respond to Violence.
+Janet R. Jakobsen is Claire Tow Professor of Women’s, Gender, and Sexuality Studies at Barnard College, Columbia University.
+She is the author of The Sex Obsession: Perversity and Possibility in American Politics and co-author (with Ann Pellegrini) of Love the Sin: Sexual Regulation and the Limits of Religious Tolerance.

 Walter Johnson is Professor of History and African and African American Studies at Harvard University.
 He is the author of River of Dark Dreams: Slavery and Empire in the Cotton Kingdom.

-Miranda Joseph is Associate Professor of Gender and Women’s Studies at the University of Arizona.
-She is the author of Against the Romance of Community and Debt to Society: Accounting for Life under Capitalism.
+Miranda Joseph is Chair and Professor of Gender, Women, and Sexuality Studies at the University of Minnesota.
+She is the author of Debt to Society: Accounting for Life under Capitalism and Against the Romance of Community.

-Moon-Ho Jung is Associate Professor of History at the University of Washington–Seattle.
-He is the author of Coolies and Cane: Race, Labor, and Sugar in the Age of Emancipation.
+Moon-Ho Jung is Dio Richardson Professor of History at the University of Washington Seattle.
+He is the author of Coolies and Cane: Race, Labor, and Sugar in the Age of Emancipation and the editor of The Rising Tide of Color: Race, State Violence, and Radical Movements Across the Pacific.

-Carla Kaplan is the Davis Distinguished Professor of American Literature at Northeastern University.
-Her most recent book is Miss Anne in Harlem: The White Women of the Black Renaissance.
+Carla Kaplan is Davis Distinguished Professor of American Literature at Northeastern University.
+She is the author of Miss Anne in Harlem: The White Women of the Black Renaissance and of the forthcoming “Queen of the Muckrakers:” The Life and Times of Jessica Mitford.
+Kaplan also chairs the editorial board of Signs.

 J. Kēhaulani Kauanui is Associate Professor in the Departments of American Studies and Anthropology at Wesleyan University.
 She is the author of Hawaiian Blood: Colonialism and the Politics of Sovereignty and Indigeneity.